-I am in my third and final year studying Ancient History at the University of Kent.
-My course requires plenty of Historical and Literary analysis that is compatible with GCSE and A-Level course from any period of history despite the more specialist nature of my course.
+I have just graduated with a First in Ancient History at the University of Kent.
+My course required plenty of Historical and Literary analysis that is compatible with GCSE and A-Level course from any period of history despite the more specialist nature of my course.
 My tutoring approach is relaxed and more discussion based around the subject or theme in question, than simply recounting facts and statistics.
 I found this to be more useful at GCSE and A-Level as it is the application of knowledge, rather than simply memorising facts, that allows access to higher marks and grades.
 My sessions are relatively informal and believe it is important that humor and discussion is key to driving away the boredom of revision.
 Alongside my degree I also take on placements in various schools and am committed to my role within my university drama society.

 |University of Kent||Ancient History||BA|